fasakinhenry/alx-software-engineering/00_onboarding/01_tools/03_git/README.md

 Once it’s created, you should have a token that looks like this:

-Step 2 - Update your profile on the Intranet
+**Step 2 - Update your profile on the Intranet**

-Update your Intranet profile by adding your Github username here
+Update your Intranet profile by adding your Github username to the intranet

 If it’s not done the Checker won’t be able to correct your work

-Step 3 - Create your first repository
+**Step 3 - Create your first repository**

 Using the graphic interface on the github website, create your first repository.

 Name: alx-pre_course